Skip to content

 • Microsoft Windows 10 and 11, 64-bit

-• Red Hat Enterprise Linux 7, Ubuntu 18, 64-bit (and compatible systems)
+• Red Hat Enterprise Linux 7 and 8, Ubuntu 18, 64-bit (and compatible systems)

 Computation Engine - Supported Platforms: